 Anti-Money Laundering (AML) verification of shell companies

 Although shell companies are not always created with bad intentions, their ability to hide ownership identity makes them a challenge for compliance officers.
-Even with regulators across the globe enforcing tougher Anti-Money Laundering laws, amid growing pressure for all EU countries to make UBO registers data freely and publicly available, shell companies are still a problem.
+Even with regulators across the globe enforcing tougher Anti-Money Laundering checks and laws, amid growing pressure for all EU countries to make UBO registers data freely and publicly available, shell corporations are still a problem.

 As a compliance officer, what can you do?

 The first step is for compliance teams to ensure they are partnered with the right AML solution and technology provider, that can aggregate accurate, trustworthy global data sets from a variety of sources to map out connections between multiple entities.
 Compliance technology partners worth their salt should easily be able to identify Ultimate Beneficial Ownerships, as well as the presence of bad actors.

 Below are some key measures:

 - Know Your Business verification: With robust verification on businesses, regulated firms can make sure they are conducting business with real, legitimate companies and not a suspicious shell company